|Nutrition Facts (per serving)|

-Pour the liquids over the short ribs and garnish with fresh thyme leaves.
+Pour the liquid over the short ribs, garnish with fresh thyme leaves, and serve.

 How to Store and Freeze

-- Refrigerate leftover short ribs with their cooking liquid in an airtight container within 2 hours and eat them within 4 days.
+- Refrigerate leftover short ribs with their cooking liquid in an airtight container within 2 hours and eat them within four days.

 - You may freeze beef short ribs for longer storage.
-Put the ribs and cooking liquid in an airtight container or zip-close freezer bag and freeze them for 2 to 3 months (for best quality).
+Put the ribs and cooking liquid in an airtight container or zip-close freezer bag and freeze them for two to three months (for best quality).
 Make sure you label the container or bag with the name and date.